agenticplug.ai - Agentic Commerce Optimization company

 What happens during the initial Audit phase of the AGENTIC framework?

 The Audit phase is a deep diagnostic dive into your brand's current standing within the AI ecosystem.
-We identify visibility gaps, citation inaccuracies, and missed opportunities across major platforms like ChatGPT, Perplexity, and Google Gemini.
+We identify visibility gaps, citation inaccuracies, and missed opportunities across major platforms like ChatGPT, Perplexity, and Google AI Overviews.
 This data-driven baseline allows us to prioritize high-impact optimizations that immediately improve how AI models perceive and recommend your business.

 How does the Graph phase establish a brand's digital identity for AI?